 Only 11.6 percent of adults with pre-diabetes knew they had it.

-If you’re ten or fifteen pounds heavier than a doctor says you should be, you’re probably not at risk for any significant health issues as long as you don’t keep gaining weight.
+If you’re 10 or 15 pounds heavier than a doctor says you should be, you’re probably not at risk for any significant health issues as long as you don’t keep gaining weight.
 If a little extra weight gives you sexy curves — love your body, girl!

 Everyone needs physical activity at every size.
 You don’t have to push yourself three days a week at boot camp.
 Unless you want to, then by all means—do it.
 If Pilates is your jam, then go for it!

 Being body positive also means not feeling guilty for having a cupcake or a dark chocolate bar the day before your period.
 But you probably shouldn’t have one or both of those things every single day.

 Being body positive should also embrace treating our bodies positively.

 It's not as if the body positivity movement is negative.
 But it’s missing a major component, which is focusing on staying healthy and well nourished.
 Being body positive should also embrace treating our bodies positively.
 It should not (necessarily) mean trying to lose weight.

 But we can’t change the fact that when we allow ourselves to become obese, it can have dire consequences.
 After all, if you love your body and yourself, don’t you want to be as healthy as you can be?